ubavic/srb-id-pkcs11/README.md

 ## Usage on Linux

+To use this module, you need to have the `pcscd` service enabled.

 Download the latest `.so` file form [Releases](https://github.com/ubavic/srb-id-pkcs11/releases) and copy it to a permanent location (for example: `/usr/lib/` or `~/lib/`).

 If you use Firefox, add a new PKCS#11 module using **Privacy & Security** settings in the browser ([documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/pkcs11)).
 For the *module filename*, set the path to the `.so` file you just downloaded.
 After restarting Firefox, you can use the module for signing in on websites.